thenumbernine/langfix-lua/README.md

 ### New Language Features:
 - Bit operators `&`, `|`, `<<`, `>>`, `>>>`.
 These get implicitly converted to `bit.*` calls: .
 They don't work with metatmethods (yet?).
 - Assign-to operators: `..=`, `+=`, `-=`, `*=`, `/=`, `//=`, `%=`, `^=`, `&=`, `|=`, `<<=`, `>>=`, `>>>=`.
 Works with vararg assignment too: `a,b,c += 1,2,3`.
+	- assign-to-xor's symbol `~=` was already taken as not-equals, so I switched the assign-to-xor symbol to `~~=`.
+Coincidentally, in math notation, xor is sometimes represented as a not-equals symbol.
 - Lambdas as multiple-statements: `[x,y] do return x+y end`.
 - Lambdas as single-expressions: `[x,y] x+y`.
 - Lambdas as single-expressions with multiple-returns need to have their expression-list wrapped in parenthesis to avoid ambiguity: `[x,y](x+y,x-y)`.